dbcli/mssql-cli/doc/installation_guide.md

 Python is not installed by default on Windows.
 The latest Python installation package can be downloaded from [here](https://www.python.org/downloads/).
 When installing, select the 'Add Python to PATH' option.
 Python must be in the PATH environment variable.

-Once Python is installed and in the PATH environment variable, open a command prompt, and install mssql-cli using the command:
+Once Python is installed and in the PATH environment variable, open a command prompt, and install mssql-cli using the below command.

 ```shell
 C:\> pip install mssql-cli
 ```
+NOTE: If Python was installed into the "Program Files" directory, you may need to open the command prompt as an administrator for the above command to succeed.

 # macOS Installation

+On Linux, Python 2.7 is generally pre-installed.
+You may have to upgrade pip with the following easy_install commands.

 ```shell
 $ sudo easy_install pip